 - 1. Violates any federal, state, or local law(s), or while abroad, violates any international law(s). - 2.
 Engages in conduct which is disorderly, lewd, or indecent or a breach of peace; or aids, abets, or procures another to do the same. - 3.
 Possesses, consumes, or is under the influence of alcohol if under the age of 21, or dispenses alcohol to an individual who is under the age of 21. - 4.
 Is knowingly present during the commission of the Violation(s) of "possesses or consumes alcohol if under the age of 21 or dispenses alcohol to an individual who is under the age of 21." - 5.
 Consuming, carrying, or possessing an open container of alcohol on campus property without consent of the University, or violates any other provisions of the campus alcohol policy as specified in the Resident Handbook. - 6.
-Operates a motor vehicle while impaired by or under the influence of drugs or alcohol. - 7.
+Operates a motor vehicle while impaired by or under the influence of alcohol or other drugs. - 7.
 Uses, misuses, possesses, distributes, manufactures, sells, or is under the influence of narcotics, hallucinogens, dangerous drugs, controlled or illicit substances except as permitted by law, or possesses paraphernalia which can be demonstrated to be linked to drug activity, such as pipes with drug residue.
-The use or possession of marijuana (medical or otherwise) in the workplace and on campus is restricted by federal laws, such as the federal Safe and Drug Free Schools and Communities Act and the Drug-Free Workplace Act.
+This includes the misuse of over-the-counter substances.
+The use or possession of marijuana (medical or otherwise) in the workplace and on campus is restricted by federal laws, such as the federal Safe and Drug Free Schools and Communities Act and the Drug- Free Workplace Act.
 Accordingly, the University of Pittsburgh prohibits the use or possession of marijuana on campus. - 8.
 Is knowingly present during the commission of Violation(s) of "uses, misuses, possesses, distributes, manufactures, sells, or is under the influence of narcotics, hallucinogens, dangerous drugs, controlled or illicit substances except as permitted by law, or possesses paraphernalia which can be demonstrated to be linked to drug activity, such as pipes with drug residue." - 9.
 Without authority or consent, limits, or restricts the freedom of a person to move about in a lawful manner. - 10.
-Physically abuses, injures, or endangers a person's health, welfare, or safety.
+Physically abuses, injures, or endangers a person's health, welfare, or safety. - 11.
+Threatens, intimidates, coerces, or uses physical force in a manner which causes another person to be reasonably apprehensive or which endangers a person's health, welfare or safety.